ng-girls/todo-list-tutorial-portuguese/installations.md

 Choose the IDE you'd like to work with and follow the downloading instructions on its website.

+### Git
+Git is a tool that helps you manage versions of your code, and work on a project with a team.
+There is a lot to know about it, but we will cover only minimal usage of Git in this tutorial.

+Download it [here](https://git-scm.com/) and follow the installation instructions.

+### Github
+[Github](https://github.com/) is a code repository which integrates with Git.
+It allows you to publish your project on the Web, use other open source projects, and collaborate.
+If you'd like to publish the project you're developing with this tutorial, and/or deploy it, make sure you have a Github user.

 ### NodeJS and NPM

 Another tool which most web developers use is **NodeJS**, which comes with **NPM** - Node Package Manager.